siketyan/stateless-discord-bot/README.md

 1. Clone this repository.
 2. Copy `wrangler.example.toml`, then rename it to `wranger.toml` .
 3. Edit the file, filling `account_id` and `vars.PUBLIC_KEY` .
-4. Build the current package and all its dependencies using `cargo b -r` (Release version)
-5. Deploy using `wrangler publish` .
+4. Deploy using `wrangler publish` .
-6. Register your endpoint at Discord Developer Portal.
+5. Register your endpoint at Discord Developer Portal.
-7. Create an application command.
+6. Create an application command.
 For example:
    ```console
    $ curl \
      -H "Authorization: Bot ${DISCORD_BOT_TOKEN}" \